MicrosoftDocs/learn/learn-pr/wwl-azure/advanced-security-compute/includes/10-azure-security-baseline-api-management.md

 Feature: Key Management in Azure Key Vault

-Description:The service supports Azure Key Vault integration for any customer keys, secrets, or certificates.<br>
+Description: The service supports Azure Key Vault integration for any customer keys, secrets, or certificates.<br>

-Configuration Guidance:Set up integration of API Management with Azure Key Vault.
+Configuration Guidance: Set up integration of API Management with Azure Key Vault.
 Ensure that keys used by API Management are stored an Azure Key Vault so they can be securely accessed and updated.

 ### DP-7: Use a secure certificate management process

 Feature: Certificate Management in Azure Key Vault

-Description:The service supports Azure Key Vault integration for any customer certificates.
+Description: The service supports Azure Key Vault integration for any customer certificates.

 Configuration Guidance: Set up integration of API Management with Azure Key Vault.
 Ensure that secrets for API Management (Named values) are stored an Azure Key Vault so they can be securely accessed and updated.